romanjamess/Mr.Blogger/README.md

   ## installtion

-  To install run; no installation is required, i am currently working on deploying it to heroku!
+  To install run; no installation is required, just go here https://stormy-mesa-24238.herokuapp.com/